Emergent Correspondence from Image Diffusion: Semantic Correspondence

 \textbf{Quantitative Results.} We report our results in~\cref{tab:spair_perimg,tab:spair_perpoint,tab:willow}.
 In addition to feature matching using DINO and OpenCLIP, we also report state-of-the-art fully-supervised and weakly-supervised methods in the respective tables for completeness.
-Across the three datasets, we observe that features learned via diffusion are much more suitable for establishing semantic correspondence compared to features learned using contrastive approaches (DIFT$_{sd}$ vs. OpenCLIP, DIFT$_{adm}$ vs. DINO).
+Across the three datasets, we observe that features learned via diffusion yield more accurate correspondences compared to features learned using contrastive approaches (DIFT$_{sd}$ vs. OpenCLIP, DIFT$_{adm}$ vs. DINO).

-Even without any supervision (be it explicit correspondence or in-domain data), DIFT outperforms all the weakly-supervised baselines on all benchmarks by a large margin.
+Furthermore, even without any supervision (be it explicit correspondence or in-domain data), DIFT outperforms all the weakly-supervised baselines on all benchmarks by a large margin.
 It even outperforms the state-of-the-art supervised methods on PF-WILLOW, and for 9 out of 18 categories on SPair-71k.

 \textbf{Qualitative Results.} To get a better understanding of DIFT's performance, we visualize a few correspondences on SPair-71k using various off-the-shelf features in~\cref{fig:spair_comparison}.
 We observe that DIFT is able to identify correct correspondences under cluttered scenes, viewpoint changes, and instance-level appearance changes.
-More results are in~\cref{fig:supp_spair} of \cref{suppsec:moreresults}.

 In addition to visualizing correspondence within the same categories in SPair-71k, we also visualize the correspondence established using DIFT$_{sd}$ across various categories in~\cref{fig:cross_nn}.
 Specifically, we select an image patch from a random image and query the image patches with the nearest DIFT embedding in the rest of the test split but from different categories.
 DIFT is able to identify correct correspondence across various categories.
-More results are in~\cref{fig:supp_nn} of~\cref{suppsec:moreresults}.

 \textbf{Sensitivity to the choice of time step $t$.} For DIFT$_{sd}$, we plot how its PCK \texttt{per} \texttt{point} varies with different choices of $t$ on SPair-71k in~\cref{fig:spair_t}.
-DIFT is robust to the choice of $t$ on semantic correspondence, as a wide range of $t$ outperforms the other off-the-shelf self-supervised features.
+DIFT is robust to the choice of $t$ on semantic correspondence, as a wide range of $t$ outperforms other off-the-shelf self-supervised features.
+Appendix~\ref{suppsec:discuss} includes more discussion on how and why does $t$ affect the nature of correspondence.